 Want to add a splash of color and personality to your front yard?
-Why not add a few decorative flags.
-Flags are a great way to improve the curb appeal of your home while presenting an opportunity to show loyalty to your country, school, or favorite football team.
+Why not add a few decorative flags?
+I think that flags are a great way to improve the curb appeal of your home while presenting an opportunity to show loyalty to your country, school, or favorite football team.

 I like flying decorative flags during the Christmas holiday.
 I mount them on a pole, which I then place on my front porch.
-At first, I’d find the flag a tangled mess, as it was whipped around by the wind.
+At first, I noticed that my flags kept wrapping around the pole as they were whipped around by the wind.
 So, I decided to do some research and find a way to prevent it from getting tangled.

-In this post, I’ll share a few tips on how to keep flag from wrapping around pole.
+In this post, I’ll share a few tips on how to keep your flag tangle free

 Invest In A Spinning Pole

-If you’re flying your flag by mounting it on a pole, you’ll want to purchase a rotating pole to prevent it from getting tangled.
-A good example is the Grace Alley Spinning Flag Pole.
-This flag pole is equipped with a spin-free mechanism, allowing it to rotate as the wind dictates.
+If you’re flag flying by mounting them on flag poles, you’ll want to purchase a rotating pole to prevent it from getting tangled.
+After trying several of these out, I think one of the best examples is the Grace Alley Spinning Flag Pole.
+This rotating flag pole is equipped with a spin-free mechanism, making your flag wave as the wind dictates.

 Thus, the flag also spins freely, which reduces the likelihood of it getting wrapped around the pole.

-The best part is, rotating poles come in a variety of finishes, such as wood grain and aluminum.
+One thing that I love about rotating flag poles is that they come in a variety of finishes, such as fiberglass and aluminum, according to Carrot-Top Industries, a well-known high-quality American flag manufacturer.
 This means you’ll likely find one that matches your home’s exterior.
 The flag pole mentioned above is available in a classic white or silver finish.

 Use An Anti-Furling Kit

-Alternatively, you can buy an anti-furling kit, which also works really well and is similar to a rotating pole.
-With this setup, the part of the pole where the flag is mounted spins in the direction of the wind.
+Alternatively, I suggest buying an anti-furling kit, which also works really well and is similar to a rotating pole.
+With this setup, the part of the pole where the American flag is mounted spins in the direction of the wind.

 Keep in mind that anti-furling devices are designed for specific flagpole sizes.
-So make sure to check the diameter and height of your flagpole to ensure you’re buying a compatible gadget.
+So I recommend checking the diameter and height of your rotating flagpole to ensure you’re buying a compatible gadget.

 Buy A Heavier Flag